Interview with Husseini Manji, M.D.

 Reproduced with permission of Husseini Manji, MD

-The Balanced Mind Foundation: Do the changes you see have an identifiable disease pattern, or are they unique to each individual?
+The Balanced Mind Parent Network: Do the changes you see have an identifiable disease pattern, or are they unique to each individual?

 MANJI: It is too early to say.
 If you look at the MRI findings in bipolar disorder and compare them to those in schizophrenia, in many cases they would look similar.
 In the past, researchers have disregarded those similarities and concluded just that the illness is bad for the brain.
 Now they are asking, what is the meaning of atrophy in brains of deceased bipolar and schizophrenic patients?
 When researchers count specific cells and connections, they find two things going on.
 One, there is some overlap between depression, bipolar disorder, and schizophrenia.
 Some of the changes may have to do with activation of overall stress pathways that can damage the brain.
 But other changes, in some layers of the brain, seem more specific for each illness.
 I think that a pattern specific for bipolar disorder will emerge.
 There will be some overlap, in that some chemical pathways are overactive, and it doesn't matter what disease you have, they cause the same damage, while other types of changes are disease-specific.

 The Balanced Mind Parent Network: Do we know if the structural differences found in bipolar brains existed prior to symptom onset, or if they were the direct result of episodes of illness?
 And is there any evidence that either mania or depression is more toxic to the brain in this regard?